ZGoode/GPIB-Tools/README.md

 This is a compilation of interfaces and useful tools I have been developing for use with electrical test equipment which communicates via GPIB.
+All work was done in Python 3.
+Communication through GPIB was initiated with the PYVISA library.
+All libraries should be bundled into the executable, allowing for execution without installing of dependencies.
+If running from the .py dependencies must be installed.

 Tools used in evaluating these scripts/programs were:
   - HP 59401A Bus System Analyzer